mozilla-platform-ops/android-tools/create_host_utils/README.md

 - run tests
   - see reference doc
   - add the treeherder link to the phab review
-  - if the tests look good, request a review from gbrown
+  - if the tests look good, request a review from bc

 ## TODO